ArchiveBox/ArchiveBox/README.md

 If you're missing `wget` or `curl`, simply install them using `apt` or your package manager of choice.
 See the "Manual Setup" instructions for more details.

+If wget times out or randomly fails to download some sites that you have confirmed are online, upgrade wget to the most recent version with `brew upgrade wget` or `apt upgrade wget`.
+There is a bug in versions `<=1.19.1_1` that caused wget to fail for perfectly valid sites.

 ### Archiving

 **No links parsed from export file:**